intmus/inttheory/_03-triads-7chords-leadsheet/a1-triads.md

 - Attempt #3: - Closed voicings contain all chord members within one octave.
     - This is almost there , but does not explain how a chord with more than four pitches can be in closed position.
 - Attempt #4: Open voicing skips one of the voices.
-  - This definition is also very close, but the term "voices" is problematic because "voices" is used ambiguously and does not relate directly to a chord.
+  - This definition is also close, but the term "voices" is problematic because "voices" is used ambiguously and does not relate directly to a chord.

 A complete definition combines these ideas.
 - Closed voicing stacks all pitches of a chord in an ascending order and does not skip a chordal member.